rdmtt/Godot-3.1-Advanced-Save-System/README.md

   - Loading from a text file doesn't work (something wrong with json parsing, I think).

 # Do you like it?
-Follow me on Itch.io - cool Godot stuff coming soon! - https://radmatt.itch.io/
+Follow me on Itch.io - more cool Godot stuff coming soon! - https://radmatt.itch.io/

 [screenshot]: https://i.imgur.com/DM68NuH.png